 There are two main types of emergency contraception:

 - Emergency IUD (coil)

 You can get the morning after pill from contraception and GUM clinics, GP surgeries, walk-in centres, and pharmacies.
-You can also order it from our secure online clinic, and collect it from your nearest LloydsPharmacy store.
+You can also order it from our secure online service and have it delivered to your home or local ParcelShop.